Appendicitis

 With an early operation, the chance of death from appendicitis is very low.
 The person can usually leave the hospital in 1 to 3 days, and recovery is normally quick and complete.
 However, older people often take longer to recover.

-Without surgery or antibiotics (as might occur in a person in a remote location without access to modern medical care), more than 50% of people with appendicitis die.
+Without surgery or antibiotics (as might occur in a person in a remote location without access to modern medical care), appendicitis is fatal in many people.

-The prognosis is worse for people who have a ruptured appendix, an abscess, or peritonitis.
+The prognosis is worse for older adults and for people who have a ruptured appendix, an abscess, or peritonitis.